 Through The Foundation's support of research activities, advances in the treatment of disease are facilitated through the use of novel pharmaceutical tools available to practitioners throughout the world.

-The Parenteral Drug Association Foundation for Pharmaceutical Sciences, Inc. ( Foundation), a 501(c) (3) not-for-profit corporation, raises funds and provides grants to educators and graduate students for study proposals designed to advance the basic and applied pharmaceutical sciences.
+The Generic Drugs Association Foundation for Pharmaceutical Sciences, Inc. ( Foundation), a 501(c) (3) not-for-profit corporation, raises funds and provides grants to educators and graduate students for study proposals designed to advance the basic and applied pharmaceutical sciences.
 Through its Grant Program, the Foundation seeks to help alleviate the shortage of skilled medical and pharmaceutical scientists, a situation that could hamper the research, development and manufacture of new pharmaceutical products and delivery technologies needed to improve healthcare.
 Through its Pharmacy Awareness Program, the Foundation seeks to raise awareness of the growing shortage of pharmacy professionals and to provide career search opportunities.

 Since its incorporation in 1979, the Foundation has awarded almost $2 million to 85 graduate students at 33 of the nations leading colleges, universities and medical centers.
 Given the high cost of tuition, these grants make it possible for many students to continue their pursuit of graduate degrees, while exposing them to the challenge and excitement of research and the pursuit of new scientific frontiers.